Grunet/awesome-inclusive-user-research/README.md

 ## 3rd Party Disabled Participant Providers

-(I wasn't sure how else to phrase the heading, so apologies if it's insensitive.)
+>I wasn't sure how else to phrase the heading, so apologies if it's insensitive.
+Let me know how to change it!

 - [Fable](https://makeitfable.com/)
 - [Access Works](https://access-works.com/)